Defence minister Richard Marles meets with Chinese counterpart

 Mr Marles said it was an important “first step” given it was the first meeting between any Australian and Chinese minister in almost three years.

-“It was an opportunity to have a frank and full exchange in which I raised a number of issues of concern to Australia,” Mr Marles told reporters in Singapore on Sunday.
+“It was an opportunity to have a frank and full exchange in which I raised a number of issues of concern to Australia,” Mr Marles said in Singapore on Sunday.

 These included last month’s dangerous incident between an Australian maritime surveillance aircraft and a Chinese fighter plane over the international waters of the South China Sea.